 Cover letter writing is a subtle art.

-1) Not including one
+1) Not including a cover letter at all

 We recommend submitting a custom cover letter for each position you apply for, as it allows you to do the following crucial things: